“We don’t interview our applicants. We hire them soon after evaluating their CV or resume.”

 Unlike unstructured interviews, the method is formal and uses a similar set of questions for all candidates.
 Interviewing using the same questions brings uniformity and fairness.

-73% is a big number, which shows that managers are keen to employ people with soft skills.
+73% is a big number, which shows that managers are keen to employ people with great soft skills.
 The behavioral skills that your interviewer could be looking for are:

 It’s interesting how a negative experience can influence talent to decline a job offer.
 An overwhelming number of applicants say a negative interview might change their desire for a role or opinion of a company.